kasmca/Rogers-Bank-OFX-Fix/README.md

 Finally, even prior to this update, previous downloaded transaction dates were incorrectly set to 1 day earlier.
 This program will correct that.

-I have logged a ticket with Rogers Bank at 1-855-775-2265 to ask to address this issue.
+I have logged a ticket with Rogers Bank at 1-855-775-2265 to ask them address this issue.
 I encourage you to do the same.

 Feedback at kganca@gmail.com